 He said that it was the Malaysian government practice not to interfere in the internal affairs of other countries, especially Asean members.

 BP: So did AFP get the story wrong?
 Well, we can look to Bernama, a news agency of the Malaysian government, who also had a article about Riot’s comment* although the headline “Malaysia Hopeful Thailand Will Adhere To Ceasefire Agreement” was different.
-Some quotes from that article:
+Some quotes from that article: Speaking to reporters after inaugurating a Symposium on the Dynamics of Youth and Terrorism, here today, Riot said he was taken aback by the fact that the agreement, signed in February, in which he was the signatory representing the Malaysian government, was not upheld.

 “During the meeting in Jakarta in February this year, all 10 countries, including Thailand and Cambodia, had agreed to the agreement.